"the Soil is extreamly fertile"

 In recent years, Garfield County has faced challenges due to a declining population and changes in the agricultural industry.
 Efforts have been made to diversify the local economy and attract new businesses.
 The county continues to be a close-knit community, with residents working together to preserve their history and promote the county's unique heritage.
 Garfield County's past and present are intertwined, reflecting the resilience and adaptability of its people.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Garfield County, Washington.
+This timeline provides a condensed summary of the historical journey of Garfield County, Washington.

 • 1879 - Garfield County is established on November 29, named after President James A. Garfield.